Fiserv/Commerce-Hub/docs/In-Person/Integrations/Tap-to-Pay.md

 ## Step 2: Obtain API Credentials

-Obtain an [API-Key and API-Secret](?path=docs/Resources/Guides/Dev-Studio/Key-Management.md), access the developer dashboard to create a workspace by using the default MID or [creating a dedicated sandbox MID](?path=docs/Resources/Guides/Dev-Studio/Account-Management.md).
+Obtain an [API-Key and API-Secret](?path=docs/Resources/Guides/Dev-Studio/Key-Management.md), and access the developer dashboard to create a workspace by using the default MID or [creating a dedicated sandbox MID](?path=docs/Resources/Guides/Dev-Studio/Account-Management.md).

 <!-- theme: info -->
 > These are required in the app.